-Digital nomads have a few options for visas in Canada:
+Until this new visa scheme is launched, digital nomads have a few options for visas in Canada:

 Apply for a tourist visa: Tourists visas are for those who work remotely for a company outside of Canada, but only want to stay in the country for 90 days or less.